microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-overview.md

 - Directors
 - Other high-level decision makers

-**Example Scenario:** The CEO regularly monitors the organization's sales operations to ensure the business is meeting its goals and operating efficiently.
-To get a quick, high-level overview, the CEO turns to the Sales Overview Report in Power BI.
+**Example Scenario:** As the CEO you regularly monitor the organization's sales operations to ensure the business is meeting its goals and operating efficiently.
+To get a quick, high-level overview, you turn to the Power BI Sales Overview Report.

-This report provides key performance indicators (KPIs) such as the [No. of Outstanding Sales Orders](#TODO), [No. of Shipped Not Invoiced Sales Orders](#TODO), and [No. of Posted Sales Invoices](#TODO) along with their associated monetary values.
+This report gives you key performance indicators such as the [No. of Outstanding Sales Orders](#TODO), [No. of Shipped Not Invoiced Sales Orders](#TODO), and [No. of Posted Sales Invoices](#TODO) along with their associated monetary values.

 ![Sales Overview KPIs screenshot](/business-central/media/sales/sales-overview-kpis.png "Sales Overview KPIs- Screenshot")

-Additionally, the CEO can view insights on the top 5 most profitable items, top 5 customers by sales amount, and the Salesperson ladder.
-The report gives the CEO a concise snapshot of the company’s sales performance, with the ability to slice the report by a large number dimensions.

 ---
 **Target Audience**